bdadam/bdadam.com/src/content/blog/loading-webfonts-with-high-performance.md

 ---
 layout:         post.hbs
-title:          Loading webfonts the most efficiently on responsive sites
+title:          Loading webfonts with high performance on responsive websites
 date:           2014-10-08 21:00

+description:    Optimally loading webfonts is not a trivial taks.
+Here is a simple guide, how to do it.
+No blinking, no blocking.

-abstract:       The times are over when every website just used Arial, Verdana, Garamond or Times New Roman for rendering the text,
+abstract:       Once upon a time every website was only using Arial, Verdana, Garamond or Times New Roman for rendering the text,
-                because these were the only reliable fonts which were installed on almost any computer.
+                because these font were the only ones reliably installed on almost any computer.
+                But these times are over.
-                Nowadays webfonts are spread all over the internet, but we still don't really know, how to load them efficiently.
+                Webfonts are spread all over the internet, but we still don't really know, how to load them efficiently.

-                Here is a case study about loading Source Sans Pro the most efficiently.
+image:          /static/article-assets/pagespeed99.jpg
 tags:
+- localStorage
 - webfonts
 - loading
 - perfmatters
 ---

+Here is my simple guide on what to do, to offer the optimal user experience without having to avoid the expensive accessories (aka webfonts).

-## TLDR
+## 0. TLDR
+The essence of the technique:
 1. Only serve fonts in woff format
 1. Other browsers get the old "websafe" fonts
-1. Download the font, optimize it
+1. Download the font in "binary" format and optimize it
 1. Serve the fonts yourself
 1. Serve them as CSS files - base64 encoded data URIs
 1. If the user doesn't have the font, load it asynchronously and store in localStorage
 1. Otherwise load it from localStorage without accessing the server
 1. Have fun because your site renders much faster and your users have a much better usability experience

+For those who are still reading here are my explanations for the points above.

 ## 1. Browser support
 According to [caniuse](http://caniuse.com/#search=woff), 84% of users' browsers support `woff` format.
 The only exceptions are the usual old browsers - IE8 and old stock android browsers.
-Therefore it is mostly enough to only provide webfonts for those browsers which support the `woff` format.
+Therefore it is mostly enough to only provide webfonts for the modern browsers which support the `woff` format.
-The old browsers should only show a fallback font like the ones mentioned above.
+The old ones should only show a fallback font (e.g. Arial).
-They will also be thankful for having better performance browsing your website.
+The users will also be thankful for having better performance browsing your website.
 Just try to find something which fits in your design.

 ## 2. Don't use external providers like Google Fonts or Typekit
 They either cause many extra blocking requests or annoying blinking if loading asynchronously.